-- That has economic value because is secret (the term often used is “proprietary,” having exclusive ownership rights), and
+- Something that is secret because it has economic value (the term often used is “proprietary,” having exclusive ownership rights)

-- That your business is making a reasonable effort to keep secret.
+- Something that your business is making a reasonable effort to keep a secret

 That last part of the definition is the most important.
-If you don’t make the effort to keep your business proprietary information secret, you can’t complain because someone else stole it.
-It’s like leaving your car unlocked then complaining when your valuables inside are stolen.
+If you don’t make the effort to keep your business's proprietary information secret, you can’t complain because someone else has stolen it.
+It’s like leaving your car unlocked and then complaining when your valuables inside are stolen.